tanmaybhandge/Nutanix-VM-Creation-simple-/README.md

         insecure     = true
         wait_timeout = 10

       In the data block provide the name of the cluster, VLAN information (Subnet) and Image name.

-      In resource blick you may configure the Virtual machine as per your requirment
+In resource block you may configure the Virtual machine as per your requirment

           name                 = <Name of the Virtual machine>
           num_vcpus_per_socket = <vCPU per Socket>